ciutadellla/zombie-bookmarks/README.md

 - 🏠 **Local Storage Only** – No cloud, no tracking—your data stays on your device, where it belongs.
 - 📥 **Import & Export (Encrypted)** – Easily transfer your bookmarks without exposing them to the world.
 - ⚡ **Fast Search** – Instantly summon the bookmark you need from the depths of your collection.
 - 🎲 **Random Bookmark Opener** – Feeling adventurous?
-Let fate (or the undead) decide which bookmark rises next!
+Let the undead decide which bookmark rises next!
 - 💀 **Open Source** – No hidden traps!
 Inspect, modify, and contribute to the code—because transparency matters.

 **Stay private.
 Stay secure.
 Stay... undead.** 🧟‍♂️[🔗](https://github.com/ciutadellla/zombie-bookmarks)